 Applying for and opening an account

 We try to make everything easy to understand, with helpful guides and handy tips to help you choose the right account for you.
 If anything needs a bit more explanation, get in touch on 03455 28 88 52 and we'll do our best to help.
-Remember, we can't actually give you financial advice.
+Remember, we’re not allowed to give you financial advice.
 If that's what you need, check out:

 No. To open an account with us, you must be a UK taxpayer or have a British Forces Overseas address.
-If you become non-resident for tax after you've opened your account, please let us know straightaway because you may be unable to make any more payments into it.
-Other providers may offer you an account if you are a non UK resident.
+If you become non-resident for tax after you’ve opened your account, please let us know straightaway because you might be unable to make any more payments into it.
+Other providers might offer you an account if you’re a non-UK resident.

 We try to make things quick and easy – most applications are sorted in just a few minutes.

 It will help if you've got these things handy before you start.

 - Your mobile phone, if you have one, or be near your landline

 - Your debit card – if you want to make a one-off payment.

 - Your bank account details – if you want to make monthly payments.

 - Details of your existing account(s) – if you want to make a transfer payment.

 We usually verify your identity electronically wherever possible, using the information you gave us in your application.
 Sometimes we might ask you to send extra proof of your identity or your address to process your application.